TinaTiel/obs-chatbot-python/README.md

 You are now setup!
 See the documentation below on the commands you can configure in `obs.commands`.

 # Commands

+## Built-In Commands
+These commands are part of the bot itsself and cannot be disabled without changing the statements in startBot.py.

+`!help`: lists all available custom commands defined in _config.json_, described below.
+Accessible to all users.

+`!say <sometext>`: Echos back the text provided.

+`status`: Displays the status of the bot and connection to OBS.
+Only the broadcaster can execute this command.

+`reconnect`: Tries to reconnect the bot to OBS, up to three attempts.
+Only the broadcaster can execute this command.
+Can also be invoked as `reset` or `recover`.

+## Custom Commands
-The configuration file `config.json` includes several examples of commands that can be configured.
-The elements of a command are described below:
+Custom command can be configured by you, the broadcaster, to make OBS respond in any number of ways.
+The configuration file `config.json` includes several examples of commands that can be configured, and the elements of a command are described below:

 `name`: Name of the chat command an user would type, without the !.
 Examples: 'party', 'pride', 'letschat', etc.